Abirgit44/Customer_Churn_EDA_Analysis/README.md

 https://bit.ly/3xcljEK

 The basic goal of this project is to derive at final insights after exploring the dataset.
-The main insights that I got after exploring the dataset are:- 1.Electronic check medium are the highest churners.
+The main insights that I got after exploring the dataset are:

+*Electronic check medium are the highest churners.
-2.Contract Type - Monthly customers are more likely to churn because of no contract terms, as they are free to go customers.
++Contract Type - Monthly customers are more likely to churn because of no contract terms, as they are free to go customers.
-3.No Online security, No Tech Support category are high churners.
+-No Online security, No Tech Support category are high churners.
-4.Non-senior Citizens are high churners.
+*Non-senior Citizens are high churners.

 These insights can be used by Scientists to make predictive model out of it.